-Second, if one was to look for innovation and novelty in logic in the late 11th century and early 12th century, the star to which one's eyes are drawn is not Anselm, but Peter Abelard.
+11th century and early 12th century, the star to which one's eyes are drawn is not Anselm, but Peter Abelard.
 Because of both his charisma and his logical acumen, Abelard to a large extent eclipsed Anselm's logical illumination in the 12th century17, and this darkening of Anselm's star continued for many centuries after.
 Our best witness for intellectual culture in the mid-12th century is John of Salisbury.
 John was writing his Metalogicon in the 1150s, only a few decades after the death of Anselm and only a decade after the death of Abelard.
-McGarry in his introduction to his English translation [John 1955] says
+McGarry in his introduction to his English translation [47] says

-The list of sources drawn on in composing the Metalogicon reads much as might the index for a condensed and combined edition of Greek and Roman classical authors, together with Patristic and mediaeval Christian writers (to the middle of the twelfth century)...Extensive use is made of the works of Church Fathers and subsequent mediaeval writers: Sts.
-Hilary of Poitiers, Jerome, Ambrose, Augustine, and Gregory the Great, together with Dionysius the Pseudo-Areopagite, Nemesius the Bishop, St. Fulgentius, Claudianus Mamertus, Boethius, Cassiodorous, St. Benedict, Alcuin, Angelomus of Luxeuil, Abelard, Gilbert de la Porée, Hugh of St. Victor, Adam du Petit Pont, William of Conches, and Bernard of Chartres" [John 1955, pp. xxiii-xxiv].
+"The list of sources drawn on in composing the Metalogicon reads much as might the index for a condensed and combined edition of Greek and Roman classical authors, together with Patristic and mediaeval Christian writers (to the middle of the twelfth century)...
+Extensive use is made of the works of Church Fathers and subsequent mediaeval writers: Sts.
+Hilary of Poitiers, Jerome, Ambrose, Augustine, and Gregory the Great, together with Dionysius the Pseudo-Areopagite, Nemesius the Bishop, St. Fulgentius, Claudianus Mamertus, Boethius, Cassiodorous, St. Benedict, Alcuin, Angelomus of Luxeuil, Abelard, Gilbert de la Porée, Hugh of St. Victor, Adam du Petit Pont, William of Conches, and Bernard of Chartres" [47, pp. xxiii-xxiv].

 It is remarkable both that Anselm's name does not show up on this "who's who" list.
 Even more remarkable is that there is not a single mention of Anselm in the Metalogicon, whereas, in contrast, Abelard's virtues are painted quite strongly.
 Abelard is first mentioned in Book I, Ch.
-5:
+5 "What great men that tribe [i.e.,the tribe of Cornificius] dares defame, and why they do this"18: